 It’s imperative for anyone looking to succeed in real estate wholesaling to treat it as a business.
 And while it’s entirely possible to succeed in wholesaling when you view it as a hobby, the benefits increase exponentially the more time you invest.
 That said, if you intend to make a career out of real estate wholesaling, you must treat it like the business it deserves to be treated as.

-Not unlike any other business, real estate wholesaling has become synonymous with its own compliment of logistics.
+Not unlike any other business, real estate wholesaling has become synonymous with its own complement of logistics.
 You can’t expect to run a business without the proper logistics in your corner, can you?
 Not surprisingly, you will need a way for potential customers to contact you.
 Within the first month, I highly recommend establishing a committed telephone line (separate of your personal line) and drafting your first set of business cards.
 That way you will increase your odds of landing the deals that come your way.
 Remember, you can’t land a deal if nobody can get a hold of you.
 Mind due diligence and make logistics a priority in your first month of operations.

 I want to make it abundantly clear: The first month should focus on learning your market, establishing logistics and lining up potential buyers.
 Notice how I neglected to include finding deals?
 There is a good reason: real estate wholesaling will be a lot easier with all the right pieces in place.